Carl A. Brasseaux

-South Louisiana native Carl A. Brasseaux, Lafayette, Louisiana, former director of the Center for Louisiana Studies, has spent a lifetime studying the peoples and cultures of the Louisiana coastal plain.
-He is the author of more than three dozen books and more than 100 scholarly articles, including Acadian to Cajun: Transformation of a People, 1803–1877 and Creoles of Color in the Bayou Country, both published by University Press of Mississippi.
-He is a former Louisiana Writer of the Year.
+Carl A. Brasseaux, former Director of the Center for Louisiana Studies and a Louisiana Writer Award recipient, has spent a lifetime studying the peoples and cultures of the Louisiana coastal plain.
+He is author or coauthor of more than 40 books, including Ain’t There No More: Louisiana’s Disappearing Coastal Plain; Acadian to Cajun: Transformation of a People, 1803–1877; and Creoles of Color in the Bayou Country, all published by University Press of Mississippi.

 Book-loving volunteers are essential to the Louisiana Book Festival's success.
 Whether it's escorting authors, guiding visitors, selling refreshments, working with children in the Young Readers Pavilion or other fun and rewarding assignments, the Louisiana Book Festival wants you to join the volunteer team.